mollyim/mollysocket/README.md

   * REST: Every time MollySocket receives a(n encrypted) data : it notifies Molly via UnifiedPush and Molly fetch using the rest strategy (that's a built-in strategy)
   * Websocket: Every time MollySocket receives a(n encrypted) data : it notifies Molly via UnifiedPush if it hasn't notified the last 5 seconds.
 Then Molly open the websocket for 20secs.
 This strategy avoid to reach some rate limit for some public provider such as https://ntfy.sh but may increase a little bit the battery drain.

-## Build

-Until is_global is stabilize (https://github.com/rust-lang/rust/issues/27709), it requires rust nightly to be compiled.

 ## About security